When will I see you again? Sport bids to step out of virus shadow

 -- The European Tour is set to return at the British Masters from July 30.

--- The Tour de France has been rescheduled for August 29 from its original June 27 start date.
+-- The Tour de France has been rescheduled for a August 29 start from its original June 27 date.

 -- The Giro d'Italia will take place from October 3-25 with a six-day overlap with the Vuelta a Espana and will be raced at the same time as three 'Monument' classics.

--- The Diamond League, which was to have started in Doha on April 17, should now kick off in London on July 4.
+-- The Diamond League, which was to have started in Doha on April 17, is now scheduled to open in Monaco on August 14.

 -- In the United States, the May 5 Kentucky Derby, the first leg of the US Triple Crown, will now be run on September 5.